yaapu/FrskyTelemetryScript/README.md

 ## Script update rates

 - The script processes telemetry up to 60Hz
-- Sport telemetry stream is at around 40Hz
 - Screen is redrawn at 20Hz
 - VSpd sensor is exposed to OpenTX at 8Hz
 - All other frsky sensors are exposed to OpenTX at 4Hz